Two weeks is a standard amount of time to visit Taiwan. It’s the bare minimum I recommend for doing a full circuit around the country.

 For Day 5 at Sun Moon Lake, if you spend the night there, climb Mount Maolan for sunrise then spend a couple hours in the morning cycling (Klook / KKday) along the lake shore east and west of Shuishe (the main village).

-Then, take a boat or bus to Xuanguang Temple, visit it, then boat or bus to Ita Thao for a lunch of aboriginal foods (read about what to expect in my Taiwanese aboriginal culture guide).
+Then, take a boat or bus to Xuanguang Temple, visit it, then boat or bus to Ita Thao for a lunch of Indigenous foods (read about what to expect in my Taiwanese Indigenous culture guide).

 From there, walk to Sun Moon Lake Ropeway (Klook / KKday), ride it up and back down, then bus to Wenwu Temple for sunset and finally return to your hotel in Shuishe.